dafny-lang/dafny/docs/DafnyRef/Types.md

 since they have no use at run time, such lemma methods are typically declared as _ghost_, meaning that they are not compiled into code.
 The keyword `lemma` introduces such a method.
-Control flow statements correspond to proof techniques—case splits are introduced with if statements, recursion and loops are used for induction, and method calls for structuring the proof.
+Control flow statements correspond to proof techniques???case splits are introduced with if statements, recursion and loops are used for induction, and method calls for structuring the proof.
 Additionally, the statement:
 ```dafny